TissueEngineeringLab/MyoFInDer/docs/usage.markdown

    1. [Command-line option](#41-command-line-option)
    2. [Retrieving the log messages](#42-retrieving-the-log-messages)

-# 1. Starting Cellen-Tellen
+# 1. Starting MyoFInDer

-There are **two possible ways to start Cellen-Tellen**, depending if the application was installed using the Windows installer or not.
+There are **two possible ways to start MyoFInDer**, depending if the application was installed using the Windows installer or not.
 This section re-uses names introduced on the [Installation page](installation.markdown), so it is advised to first read the Installation page before this one.

 ## 1.1 Using the shortcuts (Windows installer only)

-The first and most straightforward way to start Cellen-Tellen is to **click on the Menu-bar or Desktop shortcuts** that were created when running the Windows installer.
-It can also be started by searching for "Cellen-Tellen" in the Menu-bar, or by any other standard way offered by Windows for opening applications.
+The first and most straightforward way to start MyoFInDer is to **click on the Menu-bar or Desktop shortcuts** that were created when running the Windows installer.
+It can also be started by searching for "MyoFInDer" in the Menu-bar, or by any other standard way offered by Windows for opening applications.